rasif-sahl/lightning-jek/README.md

 * `jekyll serve` - when you are using application more further you can use this command

+* `http://localhost:4000` - The URL to access the website

 colors - #18122B, #443C68, #AEE2FF